Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Statistics.md

 ![System Statistics (Hours)](images/desktop.statistics.system.en.png)

-On the above stats we can for example see that:
+On the above stats we can, for example, see that:

-* There was a bandiwdth spike around February 24th, where total average bandwidth for a particular hour went up to 350KB/s.
+* There was a bandwidth spike around February 24th, where total average bandwidth for a particular hour went up to 350KB/s.
 Note the selected range, which means that this spike is an average over the entire hour.
 * Total disk usage is currently around 1.6 TB for this Webcampak
 * Average memory usage is around 9%
 * Average CPU usage is between 1% and 10%

 But then we can go more granular and look at the latest captured metrics and see that:

-* Outgoing bandwidth did spike at 600KB/s for shore period of time
+* Outgoing bandwidth did spike at 600KB/s for short period of time
-* CPU usage did spike to 100% and 90% over the last 10 hours, but was otherwise reasonable
+* CPU usage did spike to 100% and 90% over the last 10 hours but was otherwise reasonable

 ![System Statistics (Recent)](images/desktop.statistics.system.recent.en.png)